 Organic Photovoltaics for Autonomous Sensor Networks and Internet of Things (IoT)

 The objective of the project ORGANAUT is the further development and adaptation of organic photovoltaics (OPV) in order to supply sensors, data loggers and other small electronic devices used in the IoT domain with electrical energy even in low light conditions, in particular indoors.
 The aim is to integrate the OPV modules developed in the project directly into a sensor and to operate and test them under realistic operating conditions inside the building.

 Innovative manufacturing processes and in-line monitoring techniques for the OLED and thin film and organic photovoltaic industries (CIGS and OPV)

 OLEDSOLAR aims to develop innovative manufacturing processes and inline quality control systems for critical steps in the production of opto-electronic devices including OLEDs, OPVs and CIGs solar cells.

 External Link to OLEDSOLAR: www.oledsolarproject.eu

 Development of a multifunctional façade element with a high degree of prefabrication

 The aim of the Façade³ project is the development of a multifunctional façade element with a high degree of prefabrication.
 The core parts are an activated building envelope (organic photovoltaics), an innovative sun protection (selective and active) and sustainable insulation materials.
 Another important aspect is the integration of sensor technology and an integral control concept.
-The developed façade elements will be demonstrated and monitored in a multi-storey building to show and investigate their functionality.

 Development and demonstration of multi-functional, building-integrated, photovoltaically active façade elements